-Parameter Actor Requirement Target Vessel Mask and Unwanted Vessels Physician/ Shall employ an appropriate target vessel mask (manual, directional velocity, or manufacturer specific) during image analysis when adjacent vessels need to be excluded from contributing to the volume flow measurement.
-ROI Selection Sonographer/Technologist/ Physician/ Image Analysis Tool Shall select an ROI for flow measurement that avoids color flow artifacts.
-Quality Feedback Sonographer/Technologist/ Shall understand that volume flow measurement confidence

-Parameter Actor Requirement 1 Image Analysis Tool may be supported by a quality feedback indicator, e.g., a quality index, and shall refer to manufacturer guidance on the proper use of such metrics.
+Parameter Actor Requirement Target Vessel Mask and Unwanted Vessels Sonographer/Technologist/ Physician/ Image Analysis Tool Shall employ an appropriate target vessel mask (manual, directional velocity, or manufacturer specific) during image analysis when adjacent vessels need to be excluded from contributing to the volume flow measurement.
+ROI Selection Sonographer/Technologist/ Physician/ Image Analysis Tool Shall select an ROI for flow measurement that avoids artifacts.
+Quality Feedback Sonographer/Technologist/ Physician/ Image Analysis Tool Shall understand that volume flow measurement confidence may be supported by a quality feedback indicator, e.g., a quality index, and shall refer to manufacturer guidance on the proper use of such metrics.

-^{}It is possible that these assessments may be automated.
+\It is possible that these assessments may be automated.